dovh-me/dovh-me/README.md

 ### Hi I am Osura👋
 I'm a computer science undergraduate.
 Also a passionate programmer stuck in QA (Love the company tho ❤️) 😿

- - 👷‍♂️Currently working on multiple projects
+ - 👷‍♂️ Currently doing internship on QA/Automation at DirectFN Sri Lanka
- - 📚Currently learning flutter, nodeJS and full stack web technologies
+ - 📚 Focused on learning flutter, nodeJS and full stack web technologies
  - ☁️ Have a huge interest in learning serverless technologies 😻
  - 🤓Ask me about JS, NodeJS, Cypress.
-(I consider myself a pro in cypress but theres a lot that I don't know 😂)
+(There's a lot that I don't know 😂)
  - 🥰Actively in search of collaborators with any interesting side projects ideas.
-(Willing to learn new technologies)
  - 💯Fact: I try to learn everything I don't know 😌.
  - 🎈Fun Fact: A pet lover without a real pet 😂